BrandonMathis/railsgirlsrdu/README.md

 For user authentication we are going to use a gem called [devise](http://rubygems.org/gems/devise) which will make this a snap.

-First, add devise to your `Gemfile`
+First, we need to tell Rails we want to use devise.
+We can do that with our application's `Gemfile`.
+Each application has a file called simply `Gemfile` which contains a list of Ruby gems we want to use in our application.
+To add a new one, we open the `Gemfile` in our text editor and add the line

 :pencil:
 ```ruby
 gem 'devise'
 ```

+anywhere in the file.
 Save the file.
 Then, go to your terminal or command prompt and type the following

 :computer:
 ```